-- 1. Loosen the fence lock knobs and slide both fences away from center. - 2.
-Bevel the blade approximately 30 degrees to the right for easier access to the throat plate. - 3.
-Using a T20 Torx driver or a flat head screwdriver, remove the six screws A which hold the throat plate.
-Lift the throat plate off the work table. - 4.
-Replace the throat plate ONLY using a DELTA® authorized service part. - 5.
-Tighten the six screws A which hold the throat plate.
+1. Using a T20 Torx driver OR a flat head screwdriver, remove the six screws A which secure the throat plate.
+Remove the throat plate off the work table.

+NOTE: To allow for clearance to the 2 rear screws, the worktable will need to be mitered to the left and right.

+- 2. Replace the throat plate ONLY using a DELTA[®] authorized service part. - 3.
+Re-tighten the six screws A which secure the throat plate.